agile-ts/documentation/docs/packages/core/features/state/Methods.md

 :::

-Creates a `callback` function that is executed during the `runtime` as a side effect of State mutations.
+Creates a `callback` function that is executed in the `runtime` as a side effect of State changes.
-For instance, it runs when the State value changes from 'jeff' to 'hans'.
+For example, it is called when the State value changes from 'jeff' to 'hans'.
 ```ts
 MY_STATE.addSideEffect('mySideEffect', (state, config) => {
     // sideEffect callback